 As most IT decision makers know, business productivity is enhanced by mobility, bolstered by flexible devices and driven by access to a range of cutting-edge apps.
-These three powerful streams flow together when workers access Android apps on Chrome devices like Samsung’s new Chrombook Plus.
+These three powerful streams flow together when workers access Android apps on Chrome devices like Samsung’s new Chrombook Plus or Chromebook Pro.
 The combination of apps on Chrome, made available through Google Play, takes mobile business productivity to a new level among enterprise users.

 The field of education has already recognized the potential power of the Chrome OS.
 In 2015, CNBC reported that American schools now buy more Chromebooks than all other devices combined.
 While the business community has viewed that adoption rate with interest, IT leaders say they would like employees to be able to do even more with their Chromebooks.
 They want workers to be able to run a greater variety of apps, use Office files more easily and do more when they’re offline.